About

 Reading

 In “Neverness” I found that, in addition to music, there was another form of art in which I could express myself.
 I decided to start writing science fiction to expose my philosophy and, like everything else in life, have fun and provide entertainment.
-My ultimate goal was to write and publish a SF novel.
+My ultimate goal was, and still is, to write and publish a SF novel.

 - Dying Inside (Robert Silverberg)